Katy Independent School District: Intellectual censorship

 The Houston Chronicle reported in February 2022 that Samuels and other students planned to distribute challenged books to students during a "FReadom Week" initiative, including Maus by Art Spiegelman and Beloved by Toni Morrison.
 In response to the distribution of hundreds of books, the district initiated an internal review of Maus.
 Students and parents spoke against banning Maus during the public forum segment of the March 2022 board meeting, and the district announced its decision later that week to keep the book in middle school libraries.

 The ACLU of Texas delivered a letter to school board members and the superintendent in April 2022 claiming that the district's book removals violated the First Amendment, the Texas Constitution, and the district's own policies.

 After a district parent filed a criminal complaint against Mike Curato's Flamer in the Jordan High School library, district police temporarily removed the book for an investigation.
 The book had already been deemed appropriate for high schools by a book review committee in March, and the police concurred.

 At the August 2022 board meeting, the board discussed the first read of a proposed EF local policy update.
 Ten students from the Cinco Ranch High School Gay-Straight Alliance, led by student Logan McLean, spoke in support of adding students to the reconsideration committees for instructional materials.
 The policy was passed at the next meeting without the inclusion of students or explicit inclusion of librarians in the committees.
 McLean had planned to hold a book distribution at the start of the 2022–2023 school year with the GSA club, but school administrators claimed that prior review was necessary and confiscated the books.

-In 2024 the district bannd 14 booka, including "Wicked: The Life and Times of the Wicked Witch of the West".
+In 2024 the district banned 14 books, including "Wicked: The Life and Times of the Wicked Witch of the West".